We have silent study if you like to work in silence:

 |Headingley Library:||two silent study rooms on the first floor|

 You will be asked to move if your behaviour disturbs others.
-Please let staff know at the Help and Information Point if the study environment is not being respected.
+Please let Library staff know if the study environment is not being respected.

 There are group study areas on the ground floor of Headingley Library and on the ground, first, second and third floors of Sheila Silver Library.
 Why not take a 360 degree tour of the latest area to be refurbished - room 105 in Sheila Silver Library?